vachprogramming/django-blog-portfolio-1/README.md

 A feature-rich blog application built with Django, demonstrating core web development principles including CRUD operations, user authentication, and a responsive frontend design.
 ---
+You can view the live project here: https://vachprogramming.pythonanywhere.com/

 ## Features